 In addition to the Retirement Plan discussed above, the Company also has Non-Qualified benefit plans that cover a group of management employees whose income level has exceeded certain IRS thresholds or who have been designated as participants by the Chief Executive Officer of the Company.
 These plans provide for defined benefit payments upon retirement of the management employee, or to the spouse upon death of the management employee.
-The net periodic benefit costs associated with these plans were \$8.9 million, \$8.3 million and \$8.9 million in 2022, 2021 and 2020, respectively.
+The net periodic benefit costs associated with these plans were \$8.3 million, \$8.9 million and \$8.3 million in 2023, 2022 and 2021, respectively.
 The components of net periodic benefit cost other than service costs associated with these plans are presented in Other Income (Deductions) on the Consolidated Statements of Income.
-The accumulated benefit obligations for the plans were \$64.9 million, \$76.9 million and \$78.7 million at September 30, 2022, 2021 and 2020, respectively.
-The projected benefit obligations for the plans were \$77.2 million, \$95.8 million and \$98.1 million at September 30, 2022, 2021 and 2020, respectively.
-At September 30, 2022, \$17.5 million of the projected benefit obligation is recorded in Other Accruals and Current Liabilities and the remaining \$59.7 million is recorded in Other Liabilities on the Consolidated Balance Sheets.
-At September 30, 2021, \$15.4 million of the projected benefit obligation was recorded in Other Accruals and Current Liabilities and the remaining \$80.4 million was recorded in Other Liabilities on the Consolidated Balance Sheets.
-At September 30, 2020, \$14.5 million of the projected benefit obligation was recorded in Other Accruals and Current Liabilities and the remaining \$83.6 million was recorded in Other Liabilities on the Consolidated Balance Sheets.
-The weighted average discount rates for these plans were 5.49%, 2.15% and 1.92% as of September 30, 2022, 2021 and 2020, respectively and the weighted average rate of compensation increase for these plans was 8.00% as of September 30, 2022, 2021 and 2020.
+The accumulated benefit obligations for the plans were \$58.5 million, \$64.9 million and \$76.9 million at September 30, 2023, 2022 and 2021, respectively.
+The projected benefit obligations for the plans were \$69.5 million, \$77.2 million and \$95.8 million at September 30, 2023, 2022 and 2021, respectively.
+At September 30, 2023, \$13.1 million of the projected benefit obligation is recorded in Other Accruals and Current Liabilities and the remaining \$56.4 million is recorded in Other Liabilities on the Consolidated Balance Sheets.
+At September 30, 2022, \$17.5 million of the projected benefit obligation was recorded in Other Accruals and Current Liabilities and the remaining \$59.7 million was recorded in Other Liabilities on the Consolidated Balance Sheets.
+At September 30, 2021, \$15.4 million of the projected benefit obligation was recorded in Other Accruals and Current Liabilities and the remaining \$59.7 million was recorded in Other Accruals and Current Liabilities and the remaining \$59.4 million of the projected benefit obligation was recorded in Other Accruals and Current Liabilities and the remaining \$59.7 million was recorded in Other Accruals and Current Liabilities and the remaining \$59.7 million of the projected benefit obligation was recorded in Other Accruals and Current Liabilities and the remaining \$80.4 million was recorded in Other Accruals and Current Liabilities and the remaining \$80.4 million was recorded in Other Accruals and Current Liabilities and the remaining \$80.4 million was recorded in Other Liabilities on the Consolidated Balance Sheets.
+The weighted average discount rates for these plans were 5.91%, 5.49% and 2.15% as of September 30, 2023, 2022 and 2021, respectively and the weighted average rate of compensation increase for these plans was 8.00

-The cumulative amounts recognized in accumulated other comprehensive income (loss), regulatory assets, and regulatory liabilities through fiscal 2022, as well as the changes in such amounts during 2022, are presented in the table below:
+The cumulative amounts recognized in accumulated other comprehensive income (loss), regulatory assets, and regulatory liabilities through fiscal 2023, as well as the changes in such amounts during 2023, are presented in the table below:

-R etirement Plan Po Other st-Retirement Benefits Non-Qualified Benefit Plans (Thousands) Amounts Recognized in Accumulated Other Comprehensive Income (Loss), Regulatory Assets and Regulatory Liabilities(1) Net Actuarial Gain (Loss) \$ (86,133) \$ 14,569 \$ (18,718) Prior Service (Cost) Credit (2,472) 1,543 Net Amount Recognized \$ (88,605) \$ 16,112 \$ (18,718) Changes to Accumulated Other Comprehensive Income (Loss), Regulatory Assets and Regulatory Liabilities Recognized During Fiscal 2022(1) Decrease (Increase) in Actuarial Loss, excluding amortization(2) \$ (7,006) \$ (3,932) \$ 8,222 Change due to Amortization of Actuarial Loss 26,405 (7,610) 6,301 Prior Service (Cost) Credit 537 (429) Net Change \$ 19,936 \$ (11,971) \$ 14,523
+I Retirement Plan Other ost-Retirement Benefits Non-Qualified Benefit Plans (Thousands) Amounts Recognized in Accumulated Other Comprehensive Income (Loss), Regulatory Assets and Regulatory Liabilities(1) Net Actuarial Gain (Loss) \$ (128,118) \$ 18,440 \$ (17,286) Prior Service (Cost) Credit (2,036) 1,115 Net Amount Recognized \$ (130,154) \$ 19,555 \$ (17,286) Changes to Accumulated Other Comprehensive Income (Loss), Regulatory Assets and Regulatory Liabilities Recognized During Fiscal 2023(1) Increase in Actuarial Gain (Loss), excluding amortization(2) \$ (34,305) \$ 12,626 \$ (2,139) Change due to Amortization of Actuarial (Gain) Loss (7,680) (8,755) 3,572 Prior Service (Cost) Credit 436 (429) Net Change \$ (41,549) \$ 3,442 \$ 1,433